CodeArtisanX/Excel-Extractor/README.md

 ## License

-This project is licensed under the [Apache-2.0 license] - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the [Apache-2.0 license] - see the [LICENSE](LICENSE) file for details.